 For fp16/bf16 input formats, the H100 tensor core is reported by Li et al.~\cite{llfs24} to utilize two or more extra alignment bits, with fp32 as an output format, when the significands of the products are aligned for multi-term addition and summed.
 Using our generalised test vectors~\cite{khmi25}, we confirm that the H100 actually employs exactly $\neab=2$ extra alignment bits; no third alignment bit is present, and the bits of aligned significands that are out of range are truncated for fp16/bf16/tf19 input formats.
-As a result, the alignment module is $26$-bits wide.
+As a result, the alignment stage is $26$-bits wide.
 However, since the products are added in denormalised form, same as in the V100 and A100 devices, the width of the significand alignment is $(2,23, 2)=27$-bit wide, i.e., $2$ integer, $23$ fractional bits, and extra $2$ bits of the fraction.
 This feature can be verified by setting $c=0$, $p_1=2.25$, where $a_1=b_1=1.5$, $p_2=2^{-23}+2^{-24}+2^{-25}$, and $p_3=2^{-25}$.
 If $d=2.25+2^{-22}$, the largest product is kept denormalised, otherwise the output should be $d=2.25$.

-Furthermore, the $\NFMA$ for fp16 and bf16 is $16$, which equals the maximum supported shared dimension of the matrix sizes available in the WMMA API.
-By the same reasoning, the denormalized adder result has a width of $27 + \left\lceil \log_{2}(17) \right\rceil = 32$ bits.
+Furthermore, for the fp16 and bf16 input modes $\NFMA=16$, which equals the maximum supported shared dimension of the matrix sizes available in the WMMA API.
+Since $\NFMA=16$, the denormalized adder result has a width of $27 + \left\lceil \log_{2}(17) \right\rceil = 32$ bits.
 Upon normalization, results are truncated rather than rounded.
 The fp16 format for both the input and output is supported, and the default rounding mode from the internal precision to the fp16 output is RNE.